 Guesthouse in Kirkby Stephen

-Guesthouse in Keld
+Guesthouse in Keld (breakfast)

 Follow old moorland mine tracks to Reeth.
 This is a rolling stage of low moorland ascents, in and out of mining valleys.
 We see much evidence of mining history.
 The village of Reeth sits around a notably large green.
 (An easier alternative follows the Swale through the valley, visiting Muker.)

 Blue 3 (grade) 16.6km with 440m ascent, 520m descent

 Gentle walking with a mix of woodland and open fields leads all the way to Richmond.
 Arrive in Richmond with time to see the castle.
 A market town, Richmond is the largest place on the CTC and an ideal chance for new cuisine and bigger shops.